yingweiwo

 Additional Infomation

-Tivantinib is an orally bioavailable small molecule inhibitor of c-Met with potential antineoplastic activity. c-Met inhibitor ARQ 197 binds to the c-Met protein and disrupts c-Met signal transduction pathways, which may induce cell death in tumor cells overexpressing c-Met protein or expressing constitutively activated c-Met protein. c-Met protein, the product of the proto-oncogene c-Met, is a receptor tyrosine kinase also known as hepatocyte growth factor receptor (HGFR); this protein is overexpressed or mutated in many tumor cell types and plays key roles in tumor cell proliferation, survival, invasion, and metastasis, and tumor angiogenesis.
+LSM-1131 belongs to the indole class of compounds.
+Tevantinib has been studied in solid tumors.
+Tevantinib is a small-molecule c-Met inhibitor with high oral bioavailability and potential anti-tumor activity.
+The c-Met inhibitor ARQ 197 binds to the c-Met protein, disrupting the c-Met signaling pathway, which may induce death in tumor cells overexpressing c-Met protein or expressing constitutively activated c-Met protein. c-Met protein is a product of the proto-oncogene c-Met, a receptor tyrosine kinase also known as the hepatocyte growth factor receptor (HGFR).
+This protein is overexpressed or mutated in various tumor cell types and plays a crucial role in tumor cell proliferation, survival, invasion, metastasis, and tumor angiogenesis.

-Tivantinib mediates its effects by inhibiting the activity of c-Met, a receptor tyrosine kinase that plays multiple key roles in human cancer, including cancer cell growth, survival, angiogenesis, invasion and metastasis.
-C-Met is abnormally activated in most cancers and is believed to control multiple signal transduction pathways involved in tumor growth and metastasis.
+Tivantinib works by inhibiting the activity of c-Met, a receptor tyrosine kinase that plays multiple key roles in human cancers, including cancer cell growth, survival, angiogenesis, invasion, and metastasis. c-Met is aberrantly activated in most cancers and is believed to control multiple signal transduction pathways involved in tumor growth and metastasis.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.